uw-esolab/docs/remote-desktop/remote-desktop.md

-# Elevate to Administrator on a Local Lab Workstation or Desktop
+# Connect to a Lab Desktop Remotely

 ## Document info